-The segment liabilities include liabilities from post-employment benefits to employees, non-current provisions, other non-current liabilities, non-current and current contract liabilities, non-current and current lease liabilities, trade payables, other liabilities and deferred income, current tax payables as well as current provisions.
+The segment liabilities include liabilities from post-employment benefits to employees, non-current provisions, other non-current liabilities, non-current and current ease liabilities, trade payables, other liabilities and deferred income, current tax payables as well as current provisions.

 Amounts after initial application of IFRS 16 are included in segment assets and segment liabilities in financial year 2019/20.